Seagate/cortx/doc/Performing_IO_Operations_Using_S3Client.rst

 #.
 Ensure that all the prerequisites are satisfied.
 See `Prerequisites <#Prerequisites>`__.

 #.
-Install the unzip packages:
+Install the unzip package:

     ::